theauk/javigation/app/src/main/resources/themes/README.txt

 -------------------------------------------------------------------------------------

 1. Create a theme
-    To create a theme, simply create a new file with '.theme' as the file extension.
+    To create a theme, simply create a new file with '.mtheme' as the file extension.

 2. Keywords
     2.1 Language Keywords